-The adoption of new mandatory labelling rules will respond to consumer’s expectations and increase transparency while harmonising an adapted communication on wines and aromatised wine products.
+The adoption of new mandatory labelling rules will respond to consumers’ expectations and increase transparency, while harmonising adapted communication on wines and aromatised wine products.

-By November 2023, all wines and aromatised wine products commercialised in the EU, independently of their origin, will have to communicate the list of ingredients and the full nutrition declaration on-label or online.
+By November 2023, all wines and aromatised wine products marketed in the EU, regardless of their origin, will have to display the list of ingredients and the full nutrition declaration on the label or online.

-According to the Regulation (EU) 2021/2117 the labelling of aromatised wine products marketed in the Union shall contain the following mandatory particulars:
+According to Regulation (EU) 2021/2117, the labelling of aromatised wine products marketed in the Union shall contain the following mandatory particulars:

 (a) the nutrition declaration pursuant to Article 9(1), point (l), of Regulation (EU) No 1169/2011; and

 (b) the list of ingredients pursuant to Article 9(1), point (b), of Regulation (EU) No 1169/2011.

 Before adaptation you should consider the points below, which will be critical:

 - Data must be publicly published as an e-label

 - Data must be retrieved by consumers through a digital link